joostice/statement-of-objects/joostice-statement-of-objects.md

 3. To achieve these objects, Joostice shall run commercial enterprises; including, but not limited to, the production and sale of fresh, cold-pressed juice.

-8. Joostice shall be transparent in all its financial dealings, unless such transparency would pose a threat to life or liberty.

 9. Joostice is not aligned to any religious or political groups.
 Membership is inclusive.
 Members may hold disparate political and religious views.

 10. All administrative costs and other expenses not directly achieving these objects should approach 0%.